 - Mama Bear: She put up with Viserys' crap for pretty much all of her life, until he threatened to cut her unborn child from her womb.
 And when Drogo was preparing to kill Viserys, she let him see her standing there and watching, so he would know that even if she could have prevented his death, she was choosing not to.
 Then, the woman who caused her to lose her husband and unborn child ended up burned alive for her trouble.
 She is also very protective of her dragons, which are (to anyone's knowledge) the only three living ones in the world.

 - The Madness Place: Some of the greatest leaps of brilliance and insight (be they magical, mundane or just too out there to be forecast and prevented by others) she makes are preceded by a rather weird reliance on visions and the accompanying dream-logic: the thing is, she makes it work for her more often than not — particularly in the short-term.
 (Longer-term... there can be a few issues.)
 She often displays states close to tracing, lucid dreaming or what looks an awful lot like natural self-hypnosis using mantras and sayings, as well, to spur herself along.

 - Maternal Death?
 Blame the Child: Viserys never quite forgives Dany for their mother Rhaella dying giving birth to her.

 - The McCoy: When she sees someone in pain, she feels compelled to alleviate it, with little regard for practicality or long-term ramifications.
 Barristan tries to play the role of The Spock to balance her out, but he's too fettered by his oaths of obedience and his distaste for politics.
 Luckily, Tyrion, who cares about the greater good but is also calculating and pragmatic, seems poised to join them.

-- Mercy Kill: She does this to Drogo when it becomes apparent he can't be healed.
+- Mercy Kill: She kills Drogo when it becomes apparent he can't be healed.